 The Argentinean bankruptcy law, differently from Brazil and Mexico, suffered several changes in few years.
 In a period of seven years three reforms occurred.
-The current legal framework for corporate insolvency is concentrated in the Ley de Concursos y Quiebras (LCQ hereinafter) of 1995, which replaced the previous bankruptcy system that ruled from 1972 to 1995.
-The more modern law provides both liquidation and reorganization proceedings, allowing the possibility of rescue of viable business and closing the inefficient ones.
-This change impacts positively in the aggregated economic efficiency and in filtering failure problem.
-Modified on several occasions, the new law establishes a liquidation proceeding with generally modern features, and a reorganization proceeding that is reasonably modern and largely consistent with the best practices.
+The current legal framework for corporate insolvency is concentrated on the Ley de Concursos y Quiebras (LCQ hereinafter) of 1995, which replaced the previous bankruptcy system that ruled from 1972 to 1995.
+The most recent law provides for both

+&lt;sup>7 See "Análisis y Recomendaciones para una Reforma de la Ley de Quiebras", by Claudio Bonilla, Ronald Fischer, Rolf Lüders, liquidation and reorganization proceedings, allowing the possibility of rescue of viable business and closing the inefficient ones.
+This change impacts positively on the aggregated economic efficiency and on filtering failure problem.
+Modified on several occasions, the new law establishes a liquidation proceeding with generally modern features and a reorganization proceeding that is reasonably modern and largely consistent with the best practices.
 These modifications tend to reduce the time of the procedure and its cost, increasing the expected return of creditors and credit market.
-In February 2002, under occasion of external crises, an emergency law was enacted in Argentina to help stabilize the corporate sector, where many firms which were indebted in dollar enter in bankruptcy and then were passing the control to creditors (usually Banks).
-The main change is that such law imposed moratoria on different enforcement actions and precautionary measures of almost all kind of creditors.
-Despite of the attitude in preserve interests of corporation in a period of serious crises, this reform may bring serious damage on the reputation related to the bankruptcy law, and therefore to the cost of capital.
-On May 2002, a new reform was introduced which abrogated most of the emergency measures.
+In February 2002, on the occasion of external crises, an emergency law was enacted in Argentina to help stabilize the corporate sector, where many firms which were indebted in dollar went into bankruptcy and then were passing the control to creditors (usually Banks).
+The main change is that such law imposed moratoria on different enforcement actions and precautionary measures of almost all kinds of creditors.
+Despite the attitude to preserve interests of corporation in a period of serious crises, this reform may bring serious damage to the reputation related to the bankruptcy law, and since creditors see this attitude as a reduction of the chance of being repaid in bankruptcy states, it may increase the cost of capital.
+In May 2002, a new reform was introduced which abrogated most of the emergency measures.